 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Other nearby markers.
-Robert L. “Bob” Evans (approx. 0.7 miles away); The Homestead (approx. 0.7 miles away); The Village of Adamsville (approx. 0.9 miles away); New Hope Baptist Church (approx. 2.1 miles away); Bidwell (approx. 5 miles away); Morgan's Raid (approx. 6.9 miles away); The Lambert Land Settlement (approx. 7.2 miles away); Ewington Academy (approx. 9 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+The Homestead (approx. 0.2 miles away); Robert L. “Bob” Evans (approx. 0.2 miles away); University of Rio Grande (approx. New Hope Baptist Church (approx. 1.6 miles away); Bidwell (approx. 4.3 miles away); Morgan's Raid (approx. 6.7 miles away); The Lambert Land Settlement (approx. 6.8 miles away); Ewington Academy (approx. 8.9 miles away).
 Touch for a list and map of all markers in Rio Grande.

 Also see . . .
 Adamsville Bridge.
 This page includes photographs of the bridge over Raccoon Creek at the original location of Adamsville Village.
 “This bridge is one of the most significant and unique historic bridges in Ohio, which given the number of unique and rare historic bridges in Ohio is really saying something.
 Apparently at one time there were three such structures in Ohio, however this bridge is the last of its kind in Ohio and may be the only example of its type in the country.
 As such, the bridge is not only extremely significant on a state level, but is also nationally significant as a unique example of an experimental type of concrete bridge.
 Described as a concrete cantilevered through (Submitted on September 8, 2018.)

 1. Welcome to Adamsville Log Cabin Village (large poster shown on Photo 4)